OscarGodson/HTML6/README.md

+View this page raw.
+The html is formatting...

 Would this not utterly destroy search engines?

 Search engines rely whole heartedly on differing tags to decide how important something is.